WSShawn/GAN/README.md

 **source : [Inkawich, N - DCGAN Tutorial] (https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html)**

 Transposed convolution is then applied by sliding the kernel along the noise vector.
-We need to pass from a 1x100 dimensional vector to the size of the images in the dataset (3x64x64) for the final output, the convolution applied is transposed in order to upsample the data.
+We need to pass from a 1x100 dimensional vector to the size of the images in the dataset (3x64x64, meaning 3 channels, 64 pixels height and 64 pixels width) for the final output, the convolution applied is transposed in order to upsample the data.
 Each transposed convolution will produce a feature map inside the generator.

 Batch Normalization : After the Convolutional Layer, a batch normalization layer is implemented.
 It normalizes data at batch level so that it can be passed through the activation function afterwards.
 We are applying Batch Normalization to 2d images using BatchNorm2d().